 - To evaluate and classify the sound, algorithms consider the distance from the sound source, pattern matching and other heuristic methods.

-- Once an incident is classified as likely gunfire, it is sent to acoustic experts in our Incident Review Center (IRC) for additional analysis and it is published to police or dismissed.
+- The remaining incidents are sent to acoustic experts in our Incident Review Centers (IRC) for additional analysis and it is published to police or dismissed.

 The system pushes the alert notification to law enforcement and emergency responders.